 We aim to create programs that appeal to all Canadians, although some specifically focus on youth.
-Our best-known offerings include the Heritage Minutes,a collection of more than 80 dramatized vignettes that recreate events of importance, accomplishment and bravery in our country’s history.
-The Canadian Encyclopedia, a free online resource, reached more than nine million unique visitors over the past year.
+Our best-known offerings include the Heritage Minutes,a collection of more than 90 dramatized vignettes that recreate events of importance, accomplishment and bravery in our country’s history.
+The Canadian Encyclopedia, a free online resource, reached more than 12 million unique visitors over the past year.
 It offers the largest collection of authored, accurate and continuously updated articles focused on Canada and Canadiana.
 Every year, Encounters brings more than 3,000 students to Ottawa for themed weeks focused on specific study topics.
-Our other programs include The Memory Project, through which veterans share their experiences online and in classrooms and community groups; Passages Canada, featuring newcomers to Canada discussing their views and experiences; The Citizenship Challenge, in which young Canadians answer the same questions as real-life applicants for citizenship; and Indigenous Arts & Stories, which features submissions from Canada’s most talented young artists and writers from Indigenous communities.
-We also offer commemorative programs tied to historical anniversaries, such as the First World War or women’s suffrage.
+Our other programs include The Memory Project, through which veterans share their experiences online and in classrooms and community groups; and The Citizenship Challenge, in which young Canadians answer the same questions as real-life applicants for citizenship.
 As well, Historica Canada regularly conducts public opinion polls and solicits feedback on a variety of issues of national interest.
-This fall, we will introduce a new program tied to the 2017 celebrations marking the 150th anniversary of Confederation.

 We welcome comments, suggestions and questions.
 Send email to firstname.lastname@example.org.
 You can follow our activities on Facebook and Twitter.
 You can make a financial donation via the DONATE button at the top of this page.
 Whatever the form of your comment or contribution, we appreciate your interest, and we thank you.